Ariocarpus fissuratus: Poaching

-Tens of thousands of this protected Texas cacti are annually removed illegally.
+Tens of thousands of wild specimens of this protected Texas cactus are annually removed illegally.
 Poaching has even extended to Big Bend National Park.
 Smugglers have taken entire populations of A. fissuratus, primarily for collectors, mainly in Europe and Asia.
 Loss of such a wide range of genetic variation weakens the species' chances of future survival.
 According to the U.S. Department of Justice, the cactus is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Psychoactivity

 Ariocarpus fissuratus is a unique species in that it has been used by Native American tribes as a mind-altering substance, usually only as a substitute for peyote.
-While it does not contain mescaline like species such as peyote, it has been found to contain other centrally active substances, such as N-methyltyramine, N-Methyl-3,4-Dimethoxy-β-Phenethylamin, and hordenine, albeit in doses too small to be active.
+While it does not contain mescaline like species such as peyote, it has been found to contain other centrally active substances, such as N-methyltyramine, N-methyl-3,4-dimethoxyphenethylamine, and hordenine, albeit in doses too small to be active.